 Index Page 1

 during the proceedings and in exchange for this the NHS would co-operate

-fully with reference to providing all patient records and
+fully with reference to providing all patient records and documentation.

-dreadfully flawed towards claimants in assessing the amount of compensation they should
+flawed towards claimants in assessing the amount of compensation they should

 Below are post litigation correspondence documents between Ursula